 Tax Savvy Charitable Contributions

-If you happen to be charitably inclined there a number of ways to stretch your contributions, reducing your tax burden and increasing funds to deserving organizations.
-Before writing a check, consider the following charitable contribution strategies: IRA Charitable Rollover Provision – Made permanent in December through the PATH Act of 2015, this law permits individuals […]
+If you happen to be charitably inclined there are a number of ways to stretch your contributions, reducing your tax burden and increasing funds to deserving organizations.
+Before writing a check, consider the following charitable contribution strategies: IRA Charitable Rollover Provision – Made permanent in December through the PATH Act of 2015, this law permits […]